 In this article, we will see just how the cost of college kept rising over the decades and why tuition increases every year even as financial aid lags behind.
-We will discuss the different reasons that can provide more insight into higher education pricing, what factors affect the cost of matriculation, and what can future generations of students do to pursue their college degrees without accumulating insurmountable student debt.
+We will discuss the different reasons that can provide more insight into higher education pricing, what factors affect the cost of matriculation, why it potentially causes students to drop out, and what can future generations of students do to pursue their college degrees without accumulating insurmountable student debt.

 According to the latest Trends in College Pricing report of the College Board, the average published (sticker) tuition and fees charges for full-time undergraduates at private nonprofit four-year institutions is $37, 350 for SY 2020-21.
 This reflects an increase of 2.1% and a difference of $770 compared to charges in 2018-19, which was $36,880.